 Soubiran spoke with CoinDesk for the latest episode of Bitcoin Macro, a pop-up podcast series featuring the speakers and themes of CoinDesk's upcoming Invest: NYC conference on Tuesday, Nov.
 12.

 The event will explore bitcoin’s role in the financial system as it finds its place in the global macro community.
 No longer written off as some ignorable niche, more people are asking: Is bitcoin a macro asset?
 Is it a safe-haven asset?
 How will it perform in the next recession?

-In this episode of Bitcoin Macro, CoinDesk’s head of strategy, Nolan Bauerle, talks with Soubiran about:
+, CoinDesk’s head of strategy, Nolan Bauerle, talks with Soubiran about:

 - The “macro” origins of bitcoin.

 - The shifts in the bitcoin narrative over time.

 - Why the ICO boom was a seminal moment for external markets to gain more interest in the cryptocurrency space.

 - Why the role of bitcoin as a safe haven is contextual to local politics and economics.

 - Why HODLing behavior shows the promise of bitcoin as a future safe haven.